 along Roxas Boulevard

-*As of 17 December 2014.
+*Tour as of 24 February 2015.
 May still be subject to change.

 Sub-theme: Migrants and Diaspora for Development – in practice and advocacy